ayago/skeleton-npm/README.md

 This project serves two purposes:

 1. Demonstrate how to publish an npm package that can support CommonJS, ES6, or Typescript based projects
-2. The `code` serves as a project template that can be used as starting point for an npm package
+2. The `code` serves as a project template that can be used as starting point for an npm package.
+Feel free to fork or clonse this project as starting point of a new npm package.

 ## Publishing the npm package